Coping After a Crisis

 It is quite normal for people to experience emotional and physical after-shocks or stress reactions following a traumatic event.
 Sometimes these after-shocks appear immediately after the event.
 And sometimes it takes a few hours, days or even weeks before stress reactions appear.
 An individual's response may include intense fear, helplessness, or horror.
 Depending on the severity of the event, the signs and symptoms of these reactions may last a few days, several weeks or months, or longer.
 The way an individual copes with crisis depends on their own history and prior experiences.
 Sometimes these traumatic events are so painful that professional assistance may be necessary in order to cope with them

 What is Crisis Intervention?

-People filter threatening experiences through their own unique ways of thinking and feeling.
-Depending on the trauma and one's "filter", some people may have less of a reaction while others may develop more severe symptoms.
-A number of crises may occur that can affect different groups of people like students, employees or society as a whole.
-At one end of the continuum these crises could include a labor strike, assault, physical injury, accident, death, suicide, robbery, homicide, and rape.
-Other events that affect a broader spectrum of people would include: fire, natural disasters, riots, terrorism and racial incidents.
+People filter threatening experiences through their own unique ways of thinking and feeling and their history of past crisis and traumatic experiences.
+Depending on the trauma and one's "filter," some people may have less of a reaction to an event while others may develop more severe symptoms after the same event.
 Crisis intervention offers the immediate help that an individual in crisis needs in order to reestablish equilibrium.

 People at risk for secondary traumatization are those other than the actual victims who are affected by the traumatic event.
 This may include friends, family and acquaintances of the victim or people who have simply heard about the trauma or crisis.
 People who help trauma and crisis victims are sometimes at risk for secondary trauma as well.
 This may be due to consistent exposure to human suffering and possibly feeling responsible for the safety of the victim.